hasptn/bangkit-capstone-C22PS256/README.md

 # What project are we working on?
 We are creating an application called ‘Kuy Njajan’, the app to show the world the enrichment of Indonesian traditional culinary.

-The features available on the ‘Kuy Njajan’ App:
+# The features available on the ‘Kuy Njajan’ App:
- Markup : * Provide 3 actors: UMKM, User, and Couriers.
+* Provide 3 actors: UMKM, User, and Couriers.
 * Indonesian traditional food search engine.
 * List of Indonesia traditional food by category and type.
 * Tracking the nearest traditional food UMKM.